Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Activator` The NPCs to receive the objectives.
     1. `STRING` The `ObjList` nickname to refer to.
 - `Act_SetNNObj` Only for players.
 Sets their current objective.
 For a waypoint the system and position must be given.
 It will clear all waypoints if the system is not specified.
-    1. `STRING|Activator` Object by name or label to set the message or waypoint.
+    1. `STRING|Activator` The players to set the message or waypoint.
     1. `[INTEGER] :0` Resource ID to display as message to the players. `0` shows no message.
     1. `[STRING]` The system nickname for the waypoint.
     1. `[FLOAT] :0` The x-axis position for the waypoint.